 Kami Watson: Textiles, Studio 256

 Kami Watson is second-generation artist who creates hand-dyed and hand-felted fiber art.
 An experienced world traveler, Kami spent time working in Africa, Iraq, Afghanistan, and even Hawaii before settling in Huntsville and discovering the diverse and welcoming community of artists who make up Flying Monkey Arts.
-In her second floor studio at Lowe Mill Kami works in traditional wet felting – combining thin layers of wool to build up flat pieces of felt- as well as Nuno felting – the process of adding wool to other fabrics.
+In her second floor studio at Lowe Mill A&E Kami works in traditional wet felting – combining thin layers of wool to build up flat pieces of felt- as well as Nuno felting – the process of adding wool to other fabrics.
 Watson’s fiber art ranges from home décor to wearable art, including scarves, vests, tunics, hats, and jewelry.

 Kami Watson is just one of the many talented crafters you will find when exploring the eclectic creative collective of Flying Monkey Arts.
 Come enjoy her wooly creations for yourself in studio 256 at Lowe Mill ARTS & Entertainment.